 El Jefe’s Cantina/Kanpai Sushi Enjoy hot Mexican food and cool margaritas with a side of rockin’ sake and rollin’ sushi.
 Start your meal with a shareable plate of El Jefe’s nachos piled with carne asada, then pair it with a signature ceviche sushi roll made of tuna, salmon, yellowtail, and more.
 All-you-can-eat sushi and happy hour also available.
 Lunch and dinner 11:30 a.m. – close Sat. – Sun.; Dinner 5 p.m. – close Mon., Tues. and Fri.; Closed Wed. – Thurs.
 Circus Circus, 500 N. Sierra St.; 775-329-0711; Circusreno.com/restaurants; Find Circus Circus Reno on Facebook.

 Homegrown Gastropub From food truck to brick and mortar, locally owned Homegrown Gastropub serves up food and drinks made with the finest, locally sourced ingredients.
 With espresso, brick-oven eats, comfort food, 18 beers on tap, organic sodas, milkshakes, and a craft cocktail selection, Homegrown has something to fit your fancy!
 Gluten-free, vegetarian, vegan, nut-free, paleo, and earth-friendly dishes available.
+New events space added for up to 60 people!
 Located in the heart of Midtown Reno.
-Open 8 a.m. – 2 p.m. daily.
+Open 8 a.m. – 2 a.m. daily.
 719 S. Virginia St.; 775-683-9989; Homegrowngastropub.com; Find Homegrown Gastropub Page on Facebook.

 IMBIB Custom Brews Imbibe in our relaxing taproom, where you can view the brewing process while enjoying a variety of craft beers, including barrel-aged, malty, hoppy, and sour.
 Taproom open 1 – 10 p.m.
 Mon. – Sat., 1 – 7 p.m.
 Sun.
 785 E. Second St.; 775-470-5996; Imbibreno.com; Find IMBIB Custom Brews on Facebook.